DOE Title IX Compliance at UCI

 • The Chancellor’s Designee for adjudication of faculty SVSH cases is Vice Provost of Academic Personnel.
 The Vice Provost also utilizes a committee of faculty members called the Peer Review Committee, as detailed in the adjudication framework.

-• The Chancellor’s Designee for adjudication of staff SVSH cases is Associate Chancellor Human Resources.
+• The Chancellor’s Designee for adjudication of staff SVSH cases is the Vice Chancellor Human Resources.

 Questions: